haggj/masters-thesis/draft/draft.md

 2. resolve conflicts between them to obtain consistent system requirements

-# 4. Survey of potential solutions
+# 4. Overview of potential solutions
     For me this is chapter is similar to Related Work

     Collects descriptions of existing work that is related to your work.
 Related, in this sense, means aims to solve the same problem or uses the same approach to solve a different problem.
 This chapter typically reads like a structured list.
 Each list item summarizes a piece of work (typically a research paper) briefly and explains the relation to your work.
 This last part is absolutely crucial: the reader should not have to figure out the relation himself.
 Is your piece better from some perspective?
 More generalizable?
 More performant?
 Simpler?
 It is ok if it is not, but I want you to tell me.